nopnop2002/esp-idf-mqtt-broker/README.md

 ![config-7](https://user-images.githubusercontent.com/6020549/110200403-2b867a80-7ea1-11eb-9d07-80fefa3d4b34.jpg)

 # Limitations
+- subscribe wildcard topics
 The current mg_strcmp() function does not support wildcard topics.
 So I replaced this with _mg_strcmp() function.
 The _mg_strcmp() function does not support the "+" wildcard.

+- will topics
+will qos and will retain are ignored.

 # Subscribe using mosquitto-clients
 ```